gaigelama/Vasri/README.md

 # Vasri
 Easy subresource integrity and versioning for local assets

-This is also meant to the Laravel Mix helper.
+This is also meant to replace the Laravel Mix helper.

 ## Install